MUSIC CLIP - OSCAR PETERSON, "MOONGLOW"

 Welcome to Afterglow, I’m your host, Mark Chilla.

 This week, I pay tribute to the Queen of Soul, and perhaps the greatest voice of the last century, the one-and-only Aretha Franklin.
 Franklin was an icon, and when she stepped in front of a microphone, she could do no wrong.
-Her career was a curious one, too: emerging as a promising gospel singer in the late 1950s, she was signed by Columbia Records to be the next pop star in the style of Dinah Washington.
-But it wasn’t until 1967 when she signed to Atlantic Records that her true voice emerged as the Queen of Soul.
-Sadly, we lost Aretha last month at age 76.
-On this episode, I’ll discuss some of the highlights of her career in the 1960s and 70s.
+Her career was a curious one, too: emerging as a promising gospel singer in the late 1950s, she was signed by Columbia records to be the next pop star in the style of Dinah Washington.
+But it wasn’t until 1967 when she signed to Atlantic records that her true voice emerged as the Queen of Soul.
+This hour, I’ll discuss some of the highlights of her career in the 1960s and 70s.

 It was a tried and true method, and Aretha’s voice did shine.
 But Aretha’s voice contained a depth and power not heard in pop music.
 What might have once worked for Doris Day or Rosemary Clooney was not going to work for Aretha Franklin.

 Here she is in 1962, one of her earliest recordings for Columbia.
 The song is an old standard written back in 1932.
 Aretha’s voice is vibrant here, but the arrangement seems to be stuck in the previous decade.

 This is Aretha Franklin with “Try A Little Tenderness,” on Afterglow